-WEHC-FM moved into its new space and began transmitting from the McGlothlin Center of the Arts just in time for the Emory & Henry vs. Catholic football game from Washington, D.C. on Saturday, October 24th.
+WEHC-FM moved into its new space, and began transmitting from the McGlothlin Center of the Arts, just in time to broadcast the Emory & Henry vs. Catholic football game from Washington, D.C., on Saturday, October 24th.

-With 15 minutes to spare the sports show, “Keys to the Game”, ran from the station's automation system.
-This was the first local program broadcast form the new facilities.
-After that, Paxton returned to the studio and finish the setup of the live production, recording, and editing studios.
-At 12:20 the castors in Washington D.C had issues calling in to actually broadcast the show.
-Thankfully, Catholic made the phone call and even paid for the broadcast.
-We got the phone call on the air around 12:30, just barely for the pregame show.
+With 15 minutes to spare, the sports show “Keys to the Game” ran from the station's automation system.
+This was the first local program broadcast from the new facilities.
+Afterward, Paxton returned to the studio and finished the setup of its live production, recording, and editing studios.
+At 12:20, programmers in Washington, D.C, experienced issues calling to connect with WEHC; thankfully, Catholic made the phone call and even paid for the broadcast.
+WEHC received the call and went on the air around 12:30, just barely in time for the pregame show.

-Emory & Henry Colleges radio station WEHC 90.7 officially switched over to Solar Power on February 22nd 2015.
-On that Saturday Morning we debuted our new solar array that will power the campus radio station tower.
-That makes us the first FM Station in the Southeast to be powered by a solar array.
-Geography Professor Ed Davis led the project in keeping with his commitment to sustainable energy.
-By far this is the most visible project yet, drivers along I-81 near exit 26 can see the solar array, all 96 panels.
-The panels now power 2/3 of the energy needed to run the station.
+Emory & Henry College's radio station, WEHC 90.7, officially switched over to Solar Power on February 22nd 2015.
+On that Saturday morning, Emory & Henry debuted solar array wings that continually power the campus radio station tower, which made us the first FM Station in the Southeast to be powered by a solar array.
+Geography Professor Ed Davis led the project aimed at commitment to sustainable energy, and this is the most visible environmental project to date.
+Drivers passing exit 26 along I-81 can see on the treeline a solar array of 96 panels that provide two thirds of the energy needed to power the station.

-WEHC–AM was the second AM station on the air in Virginia!
-WRVA in Richmond was first.
-Merely ten years after broadcasting officially began in 1920, W. Byron Brown and Walter Grey founded WEHC-AM on October 24, 1929 on the Emory & Henry campus.
+WEHC–AM was the second AM station ever broadcast over the air in Virginia!
+(WRVA in Richmond being the first) Merely ten years after broadcasting officially began in 1920, W. Byron Brown and Walter Grey founded WEHC-AM on October 24, 1929, on the campus of Emory & Henry College.

 In the fall of 1950, Dr. Thomas Graybeal served as technical advisor for interested students and began WGLG.
-At times, the station operated with homemade transmitters.
-Signals may also have been transmitted by cable to several locations.
-The station reportedly replayed some programs from Bristol station WOPI.
+At times, the station operated with homemade transmitters - signals may even have been transmitted by cable to several locations - and the station reportedly replayed some programs from Bristol station WOPI.

 In 1982, the carrier current system became known as WASP.

-In 1990, Hampton and Susie Allison of Alexandria, Virginia offered to pay for the cost of a transmitter and antenna for an FCC-licensed, over-the-air signal – if the College would pay for the engineering work.
+In 1990, Hampton and Susie Allison, of Alexandria, Virginia, offered to pay for the cost of a transmitter and antenna for an FCC-licensed, over-the-air signal, but only under the condition that the college would pay for the engineering work.
 Mr. Allison had worked in radio engineering in Richmond and Washington, D.C. and had been involved in the early WEHC-AM.
 When Mass Communications Professor Teresa Keller called President Charles Sydnor to ask if the College could support the project, his words were “Proceed forthwith!”